Apple Galette

 Next, add the cold butter and cold water all at once to the dry ingredients in the food processor.
 You want to process as little as possible once you add the butter, so it’s important to add them at the same time.

-two overhead photos showing how to make a galette crust in a Vitamix food processor
+how to make galette dough - ingredients in food processor

 Process until the mixture resembles a coarse meal, begins to stick together, and holds together when pinched, about 10-15 seconds.
 Be careful not to over-mix the dough.